Skip to main content

 • Limiting opioid quantities

 We also support states’ efforts to follow Medicare Part D in instituting seven-day limits on the quantity of opioids dispensed to patients who are receiving opioids for the first time.
 Limiting the supply of opioids also helps ensure the prescription fits the medical condition and encourages more frequent check-ins with prescribers.
-As of January 2023, more than half of the states in the U.S. have adopted restrictions on first fills for opioids, typically limiting quantities prescribed to seven days or less.
-Limiting the quantity of opioids dispensed by prescription also helps focus the prescription to the medical condition and encourages more frequent check-ins with prescribers and local pharmacists.
+As of January 2025, more than half of the states in the U.S. have adopted restrictions on first fills for opioids, typically limiting quantities prescribed to seven days or less.

 • Promoting information sharing across state lines

 The current health care environment is extremely complex and is characterized by a growing number of regulatory enforcement and compliance activities.
-There are a myriad of federal, state, and local rules and regulations that are complex in both application and interpretation.
-The primary purpose of our Compliance and Integrity Program is to ensure that our colleagues understand our legal and ethical obligations and to prevent, detect, and resolve violations of laws, regulations, and company policies.
+There are a myriad of federal, state, and local rules and regulations that are complex in both interpretation and application.
+The primary purpose of the Compliance and Integrity Program is to ensure that there are policies and procedures in place to comply with these federal and state requirements and that our colleagues understand our legal and ethical obligations to prevent, detect, and resolve violations of laws, regulations and our Company policies.

 Ensuring Compliance and Integrity